Dizziness and vertigo - aftercareMeniere disease - aftercare; Benign positional vertigo - aftercare

 A sudden, dizzy spell during certain activities can be dangerous.
-Wait 1 week after a severe spell of vertigo is gone before you climb, drive, or operate heavy machinery or consult your health care provider for advice.
-Chronic lightheadedness or vertigo can cause stress.
+Wait one week after a severe spell of vertigo is gone before you climb, drive, or operate heavy machinery or consult your health care provider for advice.
+Chronic dizziness or vertigo can cause stress.
 Make healthy lifestyle choices to help you cope:

 - Get enough sleep.

 - Eat a well-balanced, healthy diet.
 Do not overeat.